Kwarantined Krab: Plot

-Reception and controversy
+Reception

-David King at Bubble Blabber gave the episode a positive review, and notes that the humor comes from the paranoia between the characters; King states "as they're quarantined from disease yet the synopsis itself slowly, makes it obvious near the end with a very ironic ending."
+David King at Bubbleblabber.com gave the episode a positive review, and notes that the humor comes from the paranoia between the characters; King states "as they're quarantined from disease yet the synopsis itself slowly, makes it obvious near the end with a very ironic ending."

+Temporary ban

-"Kwarantined Krab" was initially meant to air during 2020, but was pulled until April 29, 2022, due to the plot revolving around a pandemic, as the real-world pandemic known as COVID-19 was first detected near the end of 2019.
-Due to this, it is not available to watch on Paramount+ with the other episodes, nor included on the show's Season 12 DVD set.
+"Kwarantined Krab" was initially meant to air during 2020, but was pulled until April 29, 2022, due to the plot revolving around a pandemic, as the real-world COVID-19 pandemic was first detected near the end of 2019.
+Due to this, it was not available to watch on Paramount+ (until 2023) with the other episodes, nor included in the show's Season 12 DVD set.
 However, it is available to purchase on iTunes and Amazon Prime.
-Regarding the pulling of the episode, as well as the third-season episode, "Mid-Life Crustacean", Michelle Mehrtens at Screen Rant commented "Considering the fact that SpongeBob SquarePants is specifically geared toward children, it is understandable that Nickelodeon would be hesitant to keep these episodes in their digital rotation.
+Regarding the pulling of the episode, as well as the third season episode, "Mid-Life Crustacean," Michelle Mehrtens at Screen Rant commented "Considering the fact that SpongeBob SquarePants is specifically geared toward children, it is understandable that Nickelodeon would be hesitant to keep these episodes in their digital rotation.
 At the same time, the show exists in a compelling televisual spectrum, one that balances between the consumption of children and adults."